julelang/jule/README.md

 <h2 id="motivation">Motivation</h2>

+> **Warning** \
+> [JuleC](#what-is-julec) is still under pre development.
+Therefore, design changes and the like may occur in the language. \
+> Some commits may not be fully honored due to some compiler/API errors. \
+> Please report it with the [Jule Issue Tracker](https://github.com/julelang/jule/issues) if you come across something like this.

+Our motivation is to create a safe and fast programming language option that focused on system programming.
+A safer, more modern and readable option than C.
+However, we do not want to stray too far from C, C is a language that excels in systems programming.
+Since Jule is transpiled to C++ code, it can have very high interoperability with C++.
+Due to its interoperability with C++, it also offers a great deal of support for C.

-Jule is a statically typed compiled programming language designed for system development, building maintainable and reliable software.
+Jule designed for maintainable and reliable software development.
-The purpose of Jule is to keep functionality high while maintaining a simple form and readability.
-It guarantees memory safety and does not contain undefined behavior.
-It also has a reference compiler with obsessions that encourage developers to build safe software.
+Guarantees memory safety and committed not contain undefined behavior, has a reference compiler with obsessions that encourage developers to build safe software.
+It offers fully integrated Jule-C++ development with API and interoperability.

 <img src="./docs/images/quicksort.png"/>

 <h2 id="key-features">Design Principles</h2>

+Jule is develops within the framework of certain design principles.
+These principles often follow the motivation for the emergence of Jule.
+Our aim is to present a design and implementation that meets these principles in the most balanced way.

+### Our Design Principles

 - Simplicity and maintainability
 - Fast and scalable development
 - Performance-critical software
 - Memory safety
 - Immutability by default
-- As efficient and performant as C++
+- Efficient and performant
 - High C++ interoperability

 <h2 id="what-is-julec">What is JuleC?</h2>